Jan Mohammad

 Jan Muhammad (Urdu:;1943–2002) was a Pakistani film director.
-He created more than 30 feature films.
+He directed more than 30 feature films.

 Early life

-Jan was born and brought up in Karachi.
+Jan Mohammad was born in 1943 and was brought up in Karachi.
 He got his early education from St Patrick's High School, Karachi, Pakistan and went to D. J. Science College for his bachelor's degree.
 He joined Pakistan film industry in 1967 as an assistant cameraman.
-Jan Mohammad received higher training in cinematography from Belgium and France and also took Agfa Gaevert Cinematographer's Course in England.
+Jan Mohammad received higher training in cinematography from Belgium and France and also took Agfa Gevaert Cinematographer's Course in England.